XelaNull/7DTD-WhiteRiver_ToC/README.md

 - Kuva's Red Armor - Discover the secret ingredient in Kuva's Red Armor with slightly better stats and environmental mods.
 - Leon's Modded SMG - Help Leon finish his DIY gun project, resulting in a 9mm SMG weapon with slightly better stats than Vanilla.
 - Pavlichenko's Rifle - Locate and assemble a branded Marksman rifle from the famed marksman, Pavlichenko.
+- QwikCrete - Learn the secret to making quick-drying concrete blocks!
+- Remington's Steel Ammo - A spin off of Khaine's Steel Ammo mod that turns it into a questable achievement.
+- Rick Danger's Auger - Obtain two higher tier Augers, the latter of which will turn even the largest mountain to butter.
 - Taza's Axe - The famed Taza's Axe, already awesome.

 Nearly all quests are designed to be repeatable in case of loss of equipment or to try your luck at a higher quality reward.
 Black Bart's dig tools are unique and the quest is designed NOT to be repeatable!